DerwenAI/cdl-2025-masterclass/README.md

   2. **Part 2**: Blending structured and unstructured data in KGs to power context engineering based on Senzing, DSPy, LanceDB
   3. **Part 3**: How to become a money launderer

 Note that due to sudden unforeseen changes in Kuzu, we've had to adjust the content of this course, and one of the original co-authors, **Prashanth Rao**, will not be able to join.
-Now we'll use RyuGraph in place of Kuzu.
+Now we'll use RyuGraph in place of Kuzu -- and also making lots of use of NetworkX, which can be scaled and accelerated using cuGraph.

 We will also include additional content about using LanceDB and DSPy for context engineering, plus a section on how to become a money launderer -- leveraging graph analytics to examine the leaked OCCRP data for the "Azerbaijani Laundromat" case.